raspiblitz/raspiblitz/README.md

 [Details on Service](https://github.com/alexbosworth/balanceofsatoshis/blob/master/README.md)

-After install you will see a new `BOS` option in the SSH main menu - it will give you all the information so that you can start using it.
+After install, you will see a new `BOS` option in the SSH main menu - it will give you all the information you need to start using it.

 ##### ThunderHub

-Is a Lightning Node Manager WebUI - similar to RTL.
+A Lightning Node Manager WebUI - similar to RTL.

 [Details on Service](https://www.thunderhub.io)

-After install you will see a new `THUB` option in the SSH main menu - it will give you all the information so that you can start using it.
+After install, you will see a new `THUB` option in the SSH main menu - it will give you all the information you need to start using it.

 ##### LNbits

-LNbits is a very simple server that sits on top of your Lightning Wallet
+LNbits is a very simple server that sits on top of your Lightning Wallet.

 ![LNBITS](pictures/lnbits.png)

 It can be used as:
-- Accounts system to mitigate the risk of exposing applications to your full balance, via unique API keys for each wallet
+- Account system to mitigate the risk of exposing applications to your full balance, via unique API keys for each wallet
 - Fallback wallet for the LNURL scheme
 - Instant wallet for LN demonstrations